ropensci/MtreeRing/README.md

 ### 2. Path creation

-The R package has special support for linking/highlighting/filtering views that is not (yet) available outside of the R package.
-This functionality is built upon the [**crosstalk** package](https://rstudio.github.io/crosstalk/), which distinguishes between two event classes: *select* and *filter*.
-The **plotly** package interprets these classes in the following way:

-1. **Select**: add new "selection" trace(s) (i.e., graphical marks) and *dim* the other traces.
-Some people refer to this as "brushing" or "highlighting".
-2. **Filter**: retain "selection" trace(s), but *remove* other traces, and update the layout accordingly.
-Some people refer to this as "crossfilter" or "drill-down".

-The following gif helps to demonstrate the difference

 A path creation consists of the following steps:

 1. Enter valid path information:including Series ID, DPI, Sampling year and Y-coordinate of the path.